Charly-Wolf/charly-wolf/README.md

 ## About me 🙌

-After establishing a career as an accountant & tax advisor, I decided to take new challenges and transition to the beautiful world of Programming.
-During this period I relocated to Europe and lived in Germany, Denmark and Sweden.
-In Frankfurt I undertook a vocational training (Ausbildung) to become a Software Developer and learned diverse technologies and tools.
+After establishing a successful career as an accountant & tax advisor 💼, I decided to embark on a new adventure in the world of Programming. 🌟 During this period, I relocated to Europe and lived in Germany 🇩🇪, Denmark 🇩🇰, and Sweden 🇸🇪.
+In Frankfurt, I undertook a vocational training (Ausbildung) to become a Software Developer 💻 and immersed myself in learning diverse technologies and tools. 🛠️

 Currently looking forward to new opportunities as a Front End Developer in one of the most exciting and IT friendly capitals of the world: Berlin 🇩🇪